brunomistro/my-react-calculator/README.md

 Just a calculator that I learned on my journey.

-The tutorial that I followed was bad, that why no reference.
+The tutorial that I followed was bad, that's why no reference.